My research

 Prior to joining NTU as Assistant Professor, I was formally trained in Linguistics and received my Ph.D. in Special Education (with a designated emphasis on New Media) from UC Berkeley and San Francisco State University studying the interactions of non-speaking autistic individuals.

 I pursue an interdisciplinary research agenda that bridges diverse but complementary methodological approaches (Cognitive Science, Learning Sciences, Linguistics, EMCA) with clinical/educational practices.
 With a focus on various disabled populations—autism, dyspraxia, blindness, stuttering etc.—I integrate video- and micro-analyses of everyday embodied interaction with the ethical design of new therapeutic tools for human expression and communication.
+Drawing from my background in musical improvisation and technology, I design interactive environments and interventions that can significantly aid in communicative development.
 Centering the body as a medium for perception, cognition and interaction, my research subverts normative modes of experiencing and interacting, and surfaces the diverse communicative modalities (for example, gesture, rhythm, music, touch) of those whose expressive actions are often marginalized.

 Publications